Council cabinet agrees Sefton-wide measures to control the conversion of properties to houses in multiple occupation

 By putting an Article 4 Direction covering the whole of Sefton, cabinet members will remove permitted development rights for converting a house into a small House in Multiple Occupation (HMO) without planning permission.

-This means property owners would have to apply for planning consent before making such changes, allowing the Council to carefully consider the potential impact on the local community.
+Property owners will have to apply for planning consent before making such changes, allowing the Council to carefully consider the potential impact on the local community.
 Owner of larger properties already have to apply for planning permission before conversion to a HIMO.

 A five-week public consultation was carried out and no objections were received.
 The Secretary of State raised no objections either.